Apache Kafka vs. ActiveMQ: Key Benefits and Use Cases

 What Is Apache Kafka?

 Apache Kafka is an open source software for stream processing that was designed to scale.
-Written in Scala and Java, Apache Kafka is a distributed, partitioned, and replicated system that can be used for messaging.
+Written in Scala and Java, Apache Kafka is a distributed, partitioned, and replicated system that can be used as message broker.

 What Is ActiveMQ?

-ActiveMQ is also open source and is often used as message-oriented middleware (MoM).
+ActiveMQ is open source, message-oriented middleware (MoM).
 It was written in Java with a full JMS (Java Message Service) client.
 It comes with easy-to-use Enterprise integration Patterns that can bring diverse systems together.
 It is known for supporting cross language clients and several protocols.

 While Kafka and ActiveMQ are similar in some ways, they are ultimately used to solve different problems.
-The key differences revolve around the fact that ActiveMQ is a message broker while Kafka is an event streaming platform.
+The main difference between Kafka vs. ActiveMQ is that ActiveMQ is a message broker while Kafka is an event streaming platform.

 1. ActiveMQ Is a Message Broker, Kafka Is an Event Streaming Platform